Skip to main content

 The Fifth of May

 Is your baby learning English and Spanish?
 Here are 5 bilingual picture books for bab ies 0 to 5 months of age.
 Each bathes ba by's ears in lyrical language sounds.
 Each is eye-catching.
 T uck away books when baby starts reaching.
-Take them out again when he or she turns ... five?
+Take them out again when they turn... five?